top of page

 The Philippine flag was born out of revolution—designed not only as a symbol of defiance against colonial rule, but as a vision of a sovereign nation.
 Its creation and first appearance are rooted in these key historical moments:

-Designed in Exile (1897): While in Hong Kong, General Emilio Aguinaldo conceptualized the flag’s design.
-It was meant to represent the ideals of the Filipino revolutionaries—liberty, equality, and independence.
+• Designed in Exile (1897): While in Hong Kong, General Emilio Aguinaldo worked to create the flag’s design.
+He aimed to produce a banner that would represent the ideals of the Filipino revolutionaries—liberty, equality, and independence.

-First Unfurling – June 12, 1898: The flag was sewn by Marcela Agoncillo, with the help of her daughter Lorenza and Delfina Herbosa Natividad.
-It was formally raised during the proclamation of Philippine independence in Kawit, Cavite, marking a historic turning point in the nation's struggle for freedom.
+• First Unfurling – June 12, 1898: The flag was sewn by Marcela Agoncillo, with the help of her daughter Lorenza and Delfina Herbosa Natividad.
+On the date of June 12, 1898, it was formally raised during the proclamation of Philippine independence in Kawit, Cavite, marking a historic turning point in the nation’s struggle for freedom.

 From that moment, the flag became a lasting emblem of Filipino identity—crafted in exile, born in revolution, and raised in hope.